 A two-time recipient of the American Prize in Directing, George’s production of SILENT NIGHT was chosen as a winner of Opera America’s 2013 Director-Designer competition.
 As one of ten Americans to receive the 2011-12 German Chancellor Fellowship from the Alexander von Humboldt Foundation, George served as a Regieassistent at the Staatstheater Darmstadt.

 George’s training includes the Resident Artist Stage Director program at Pittsburgh Opera, serving as the Apprentice Stage Director at the Merola Opera Program, and as the Directing Fellow at Wolf Trap Opera.
 He holds an MFA in Directing from Northwestern University and a BA in Theatre Studies and English from Yale University.
 A dual US-UK citizen, George is a proud company member of Steep Theatre Company (Chicago) and the American Guild of Musical Artists.

-He lives with his wife, their two children, and their cat, in Chicago.
+He lives with his wife, their two children, their cat, and their four chickens, in Chicago.